 - involute and disappear without any treatment.

 - do not metastasise.

 - when they do disappear they tend to leave an unsightly scar.

 - are not premalignant.

-Keratoacanthomas are less common than SCCs, but are more common in the usual skin cancer risk group (sun sensitive skin and high UVR exposure), but occasionally can be seen in younger people with little history of excessive UVR exposure.
+Keratoacanthomas are less common than SCCs, but are more common in the usual skin cancer risk group (sun sensitive skin and high UVR exposure).
+They are occasionally seen in younger people without a history of excessive UVR exposure.

 Keratoacanthoma or squamous cell carcinoma?